Frank and Fearless

 Frank and Fearless is a 2018 South African buddy comedy adventure film written and directed by Gray Hofmeyr and co-written by Leon Schuster, who also stars in the movie.
-The film featured local actors, and used music performed by the Drakondale Girls' Choir, Till You're Free Again, won 1st prize in the Great American Song Contest (2018) in the Special Category.
-The film centers on poaching of rhinos.
+The film featured local actors, and used music performed by the Drakondale Girls' Choir.
+The song "Till You're Free Again" won first prize in the Great American Song Contest (2018) in the Special Category.
+The film centers on the poaching of rhinos.

 Plot

 Fearless (Themba Ntuli), a young boy who lives in the African bush, befriends an orphaned baby rhino called Reini.
 Reini was orphaned by poachers and Fearless determines to put an end to the slaughter of rhino and prevent any more young rhino growing up without its parents.
 He plans to achieve this by kidnapping the ambassador of a South-East Asian country, using the Kruger Rand coin that his father left him to fund the travel and recruit the help he needs for his mission.
 Fearless and Reini team up with Dog, a Rottweiler, and Sonny Frank (Leon Schuster), a roguish character who lives on his wits.
 The film follows the unlikely gang as they tackle Fearless' mission - through dangerous, comical and heart-wrenching moments.

 The group face obstacles and opposition on their journey.
 Dolf, a corrupt ranger turned poacher, and his gang of ruthless criminals hinder their progress.
 Dolf and Sonny Frank's chequered history and mutual contempt causes some tight and often funny situations.
 Adventures, captures and some awkward characters line the path the friends take to reach their goal.
 Fearless and his crew have unlikely helpers from the bush itself, including wild animals and magic mushrooms.